 How Are Solar Tubes Installed?

-The best way to install solar tubes depends on where you want them and how much space you have available for installation.
+The best way to install solar tubes depends on a few factors.
 You can find solar tube kits at any hardware store or online retailer that sells home improvement products.
 If you plan to install them on your roof, having a professional install them is better.
 The last thing you want is to cause your roof to leak.

-The best time to install solar tubes is before you put up your roofing material since you’ll be able to see where they go and plan accordingly.
+It is best to install solar tubes before your roof, since you’ll be able to see where they go and plan accordingly.

 Skylights vs. Solar Tubes